Typas/114-pp-final/README.md

-# Accelerating Vision Transformer Inference with Custom CUDA Softmax Kernels
+# Accelerating Vision Transformer Inference with Custom CUDA Kernels

 This is a repository for NTU Parallel Programming Final Project.
 We aim to accelerate the Self-Attention mechanism in [Vision Transformer (ViT)](https://github.com/lucidrains/vit-pytorch) by implementing different custom CUDA kernels.